 "Pregnant women and their young infants are at high risk for serious complications from the flu," said Dr. Clint Koenig, medical director of the Ohio Department of Health, in a press release.

-Flu surveillance data in Australia, where flu season is winding down, suggests this year's vaccine has been significantly less effective against one circulating strain, influenza A(H3N2).
+Data in Australia, where flu season is winding down, suggest this year's vaccine has been significantly less effective against one circulating strain, influenza A(H3N2).
 However, the CDC notes vaccine effectiveness measured in Australia might not predict what will happen in the United States.

 "No vaccine is 100 percent effective, but there are many reasons to get a flu vaccination," Koenig said.
 "Flu vaccination prevents millions of illnesses and tens of thousands of flu-related hospitalizations each year in the U.S."